alphagov/paas-team-manual/source/team/managing_access_to_cloud_services.html.md

 # Microsoft Azure

-We use Microsoft Azure for single sign-on.
+We use Microsoft Azure to provide single sign-on for some tenants.
 We log into Azure using the [Azure Portal](https://portal.azure.com).

 We have 4 separate Active Directory apps under the